The price of the baguette sparks controversy in France

 On the other hand, consumers are also experiencing rising prices at the moment, says Michel Ruimy, professor of economics at the University of Paris Science Po.
 “Inflation at the end of 2021 was 2.8 percent, compared to 0.5 percent a year earlier; in the case of food it was 30 percent,” he explains to DW.

-As such, Ruimy thinks Leclerc’s price action could work; After all, according to the polls, purchasing power is the main concern of the French at the moment.
+As such, Ruimy thinks Leclerc’s price action might work; After all, according to the polls, purchasing power is the main concern of the French at the moment.
 However, customers would probably only buy the cheap baguettes under one condition: “We are in the country of gastronomy and fine palates,” says the economist.
 “If the baguette doesn’t taste as good as the others, hardly anyone will want it, no matter how cheap it is.”

 (gg/rml)